Project

 Research will be structured into three sub-projects, focusing on (1) poetry and performance, (2) poetry and music, and (3) poetry and visual culture.

 Sub-project 1 investigates the relationship between poetry on the page, on the stage, as video or audio recordings.
 It examines three fields: live poetry performances (readings, spoken-word, poetry slams), created through the co-presence of audience and performer; mediatized spoken poetry, e.g. recordings of events published or posted on modular websites; and contemporary audio poetry: spoken poems recorded in sound studios and distributed on CDs or online, produced for acoustic reception.
-Researchers from literary studies, performance studies and media studies collaborate in this sub-project.
+Researchers from literary studies, performance studies, psychology and media studies collaborate in this sub-project.

 The Theory Forum connects the three sub-projects and functions as a research platform for the discussion and development of theories, methods and approaches that are essential for the overall project.
 The Theory Forum allows researchers to comparatively investigate and mutually assess the topic areas.